Scalingo/documentation/_posts/databases/2000-01-01-scalingo-mysql-addon.md

 By default, all new MySQL databases have TLS activated.
 If you want to connect to it, you have nothing to do.
 The `mysql` client will automatically first try to connect using TLS, and if it fails will try without TLS.
-If you want to ensure it connects using TLS, you can use the `--ssl-mode` argument:
+If you want to ensure it connects using TLS, you can use the `--ssl-mode` option:

 ```shell
 mysql --ssl-mode REQUIRE -u <user> --password=<password> -h <host> -P <port> dbname